 What Causes Odour in Piggery Farms?

 The unpleasant smell in pig farms mainly comes from the breakdown of organic waste.
 Pig manure and urine release gases when they decompose in open areas or poorly managed storage.
 These sources release gases such as ammonia, hydrogen sulphide, and methane, which create strong foul odours and contribute to pollution.
-Major Odour Sources in Pig Farms:
+Major Odour Sources in Pig Farms:- Collection of Pig manure

 - Pig Urine mixing with waste